Cadet: Canada

-Officer/naval cadets in the Canadian Armed Forces are subordinate officer who are undergoing training to become a commissioned officer.
+An officer-in-training with the Canadian Armed Forces is known as an "officer cadet" or a "naval cadet".
+Officer/naval cadets in the Canadian Armed Forces are subordinate officers who are undergoing training to become commissioned officers.
 Officer cadets may be post-secondary students of the Royal Military College of Canada or the Royal Military College Saint-Jean under the Regular Officer Training Plan.
-Civilians and non-commissioned members of the Canadian Forces that are undergoing training and commissioning programs, like the "University Training Plan for Non-Commissioned Members" or the "Commissioning from the Ranks Plan", are also appointed as officer cadets.
+Civilians and non-commissioned members of the Canadian Forces who are undergoing training and commissioning programs, like the "University Training Plan for Non-Commissioned Members" or the "Commissioning from the Ranks Plan", are also appointed as officer cadets.